monroews/CEE4530/Examples/ANC.md

 ```

-The titration of a sample is shown in Figure 1.
+The Gran titration of a sample is shown in Figure 1.

  ![graph](https://github.com/monroews/CEE4530/raw/master/Examples/images/Gran.png)

 Figure 1.
 Gran titration of a sample.